Medical Physics Program

 A strong applicant is one who demonstrates a high degree of motivation as evidenced through good grades in advanced physics courses, participation in health-related activities (working or volunteering in hospital settings, shadowing a doctor or a medical physicist), solid communication skills, and letters of recommendation that indicate a dedication to learning.
 These qualities should be predictors of a successful student, one who strives to master the material and to advance the field in order to deliver quality care to patients.

-For more information about the programs and admission, please contact:
+For more information about the programs, please contact: